karantrehan3/dm-sender-public/README.md

 ## Source Code

 The source code for this is kept in a private-repository since the project has been added as an internal tool for my current org.
 A security-step measure.
+If you'd like access to the code, please drop an email at karantrehan3@gmail.com

 ## Basic Architecture

-<iframe style="border:none" width="800" height="450" src="https://whimsical.com/embed/P7YCu8HxGDRgpdEhf8xY1a@6HYTAunKLgTTiphjupcRRwBBiyCrgcLFESPq9AnMJXxTj4N"></iframe>
+{% include architecture.html %}

+## Demo Video

+{% include demo.html %}